VibrentHealth/keycloak-operator/README.md

 * Managing Realms on Unmanaged Keycloak instances
 * Creation of a Helm Chart

+### Updating Custom Resource Definitions (CRD)
+Currently the CRDs in the Helm Chart are exact copies of the CRDs found in the /deploy/crds directory.
+Therefore, when updating a CRD you must replace the appropriate CRD found in /charts/keycloak-operator/crds with the updated CRD to ensure the Helm Chart contains the most current updates when deployed.

 ### GitHub Actions
 The following three GitHub workflows will run on a PR to Master or a build on Master